hatchways/team-all-bran/README.md

 # Mock Interview Platform
 This app was designed to help both aspiring and current programmers improve their technical coding skills by pairing two users to perform a mock interview with each other.
 Once the interview has finished, both users will provide feedback for the other user on their strengths and weaknesses.

+Try out the application at [mock-interview-platform.herokuapp.com](https://mock-interview-platform.herokuapp.com/)!
 <br><br>

 ## Contributors: